peeringdb/docs/docs/howto/search.md

 ## Real world use cases
 We will show you different usecases on how to use the PeeringDB API

-**Note**: For the purpose of this article we will focus on the python method but you can conveniently try out the other proposed methods

 ## How do I query by ASN?
 To query this ASN (asn=42) using PeeringDB API, you will need to use this URL GET `https://peeringdb.com/api/net?asn=42`